Produce

 1-2 weeks

-Store unwashed blueberries in their original container or a breathable container in the refrigerator.
+Store unwashed in their original container or a breathable container in the refrigerator.
 Wash gently just before eating.

 Freezer